nyxkn/libre-music-challenge/data/rules.md

   You can publish your song under a different license if you like, but CC-BY-SA is the license that we will apply to your song once it's in the archive of the challenge.
 - You must announce your submission in this forum thread, providing a link to your song.
   You must also include a short description of how it was made.
 Specifically, list all of the software and plugins that you have used.
 - You can upload your track anywhere you like.
-However, you must in any case provide access to the song audio file.
+However, you must provide access to the audio file to your song.
 This is so that we can store the tracks into our archive.
 - You must provide your audio file in a libre file format.
 Generally either FLAC or Ogg Vorbis.
   The file name must follow the following convention: "Artist Name - Song Name".
 You can use any capitalization you like.
   A WAV file is allowed, but it will be encoded as FLAC for the archive upload.